Peoples-uni

-The People's Open Access Education Initiative, abbreviated as Peoples-uni, is a non-profit organisation established in 2007 to help build public health capacity in developing countries through low cost online education to health professionals.
+The People's Open Access Education Initiative, abbreviated as Peoples-uni, is a non-profit organisation established in 2007 to help build public health capacity in developing countries through low cost online education for health professionals.

 History

 Peoples-uni was registered as a charity by the UK Charity Commission in 2007, and the first students were admitted in 2008.
 Since then, over one thousand students from more than 40 countries have enrolled.
-Courses were validated by Manchester Metropolitan University so that students could gain the Master of Public Health (MPH) award there.
+Manchester Metropolitan University validated the courses so that students could gain the Master of Public Health (MPH) award there.

 Organization and administration

 Modules come in two groups: Foundation Sciences of Public Health, and Public Health problems facing the developing world.
 Each module has a similar structure, and is populated by Open Educational Resources.
 Discussion forums are facilitated by expert volunteer tutors, who also mark assignments.
 A dissertation is required for the award of the MPH.
 The use of volunteer tutors allows costs to be kept low for students from developing countries.

 In order to make sure that costs are low enough to be afforded by the target audience in developing countries, Peoples-uni has adopted a social enterprise model where volunteers underpin the educational programme and low fees are charged to cover modest infrastructure costs.
 Fees are $50 per module, or £1500 for the validated MPH course.
 Trustees oversee the organisation and an academic leadership group oversees academic aspects.